It’s wonderful to see modern takes of old school songs, especially when they’re done well, and especially if there is a new twist on it.

 At the turn of the decade of the 1960s, the idea of funk and disco sounds began to crest.
-The soulfulness gave way to ideas of freedom, experimentation, and fun, though these changes wouldn’t be seen until the thick of the 1970s.
-Many artists and singers recognized the sound hadn’t shifted quite yet.
-You can see it in the best and most soulful sounds too, like the success Aretha Franklin found during this time.
+The soulfulness gave way to ideas of freedom, experimentation, and fun, though these changes wouldn’t be seen until the middle of the 1970s.
+Many artists and singers recognized that the sound hadn’t shifted quite yet.

 Here is one of my favorites from their 1970 album Take Me With You, entitled, The Feeling’s Gone:

 Notice the triplet feel accompanied by a blues piano.
 Listen to the earnestness of the soloist, who tries hard to convince her partner that the feeling is gone.
 Hear the other two singers responding to her reasoning like the inner voices in her heart, affirming her instinct and decision to let this relationship go.
 The full horn section also helps recall the heaviness of the Stax, while the guitars and the rhythm section enliven the sound and keep it moving forward.
 The message, too, stands in the thick of the soul genre: a heartfelt parting and confirmation of an end to something that was.
 It’s a strange message, admittedly, but one in which you can sense the sincerity even in seemingly harsh words.

 Fast forward to 2009, when the rapper and producer Classified decided to use this song in his rap song, Breaking Up, on his 2009 album, Self-Explanatory.